ospfranco/ospfranco.github.io/_posts/2023-11-09-sqlite for react native, but 5x faster and 5x less memory.md

 # Where quick-sqlite fell short

 There were however some issues with quick-sqlite.
-All of the sudden, I started getting complains about people trying to run huge queries on mobile.
-Then the devices would run out of memory or the queries would be too slow to process.
+People complained although it was fast, queries would run out of memory or queries would not be fast enough.
 Given that this was open source work and I already gotten what I wanted I did not pursue further optimizations further.
-I was also not in the best of places emotionally, so I handed over quick-sqlite to Margelo and went for a long vacation.
+At some point it was not fun and I handed over quick-sqlite to Margelo and went for a long vacation.

 I've been back at work for a few months and I have seen the value quick-sqlite provides to companies large and small.
 But people [kept asking if it could be made faster](https://github.com/margelo/react-native-quick-sqlite/pull/30#issuecomment-1801378465).
 They already had some good ideas: try to reduce the amount of created strings, use HostObjects to reduce memory foot-print, and so on.
 Just out of curiosity I decided to try a few things.